michelin/kafka-retryable-consumer/README.md

       not-retryable-exceptions: # List of exceptions that will be ignored by the retry mechanism
         - java.lang.NullPointerException
         - java.lang.IllegalArgumentException
+      stop-on-error: false # If true, the consumer will completely stop on not retryable error.
+Default value = false
       retry: # Retry configuration
         max: 10 # Maximum number of retry.
 0 means infinite retry.
 Default value = 0
       poll: